 Preparing the potatoes: As you should with all potatoes, thoroughly wash them under cold water to remove any dirt or debris.
 Quarter 4-5 large potatoes, then quarter again, so you end up with eight wedges per potato.
 Then pop them into a large bowl.

 Adding the oil and parmesan: Finely grate or shred the parmesan cheese.
-Then drizzle 4 tablespoon of olive oil over the wedges.
+Then drizzle 4 tbsp of olive oil over the wedges.
 Add the parmesan to the bowl and toss the wedges using your hands, so they are well coated in oil and cheese.

 Combine the seasoning with the potatoes: Sprinkle half of the seasoning over the wedges, toss, and then spread the other half until well coated.